phillipsharring/maileable/README.md

 }
 ```

-Install with the composer require command.
+Install with the require command.

 ```bash
 $ composer require philsown/mailable